Tuesday, June 30, 2020

 Although Jacob actually would not own a distillery until 1889, he apparently had an assured supply of raw whiskey that encouraged him as the Live Oak Distillery to issue a blizzard of brands.
 They included “Antelope,” “Applewood,” “Brookvale,” "C. T. Harvey,” "Clifton Club,” “Eastbourne,” "Fernvale", "Four Seasons,” "Good As Gold,” "Hard To Beat,” “Imperial," "King Lear,” "Lake Mills,” "Maple Grove,” "Old Todd,” “Palmetto,” "Pleasant Run,” ”Reindeer,” "Rock City,” "Runnymede Rye,” "Silver Star Rye,” "Southern Cross,” "St. James,” “Starbuck,” "Stone Ridge,” “Tiger,” "Tom Peck,” ”Village,” "Virginia Club,” and “Zebra.”

 As a result of his strong business sense, Jacob’s profits from his liquor enterprise were substantial and allowed him with partners to acquire a distillery in Hamilton County not far from Cincinnati, shown below.
 Established in 1849 the facility was located between the Mill Creek, the B&O Railroad, and the Miami-Erie Canal.
 It had a troubled past, in 1857 destroyed by fire and in 1872 shuttered by the government for non-payment of taxes.
 Jacob and his partners bought the property in 1889, incorporating it as the Clifton Springs Distillery Co.
-Eventually the property, shown above, included a plant with a mashing capacity of 4,000 bushels of grain per day, a 100,000 bushel capacity grain elevator, three warehouses holding 35,000 barrels, and three drying silos producing 6,000 tons of feed annually.
+Eventually the property included a plant with a mashing capacity of 4,000 bushels of grain per day, a 100,000 bushel capacity grain elevator, three warehouses holding 35,000 barrels, and three drying silos producing 6,000 tons of feed annually.
 As shown below it was a major operation.

 Schmidlapp as a Family Man.
 Despite his growing wealth, Jacob already had known great sorrow.
 In 1877 he had married Emelie Balke, a local Cincinnati woman, the daughter of Charlotte and Julius Balke, a billiard table manufacturer.
 Emelie was 19 at the time of their wedding; Jacob was 28.
 Their first child, a son they called Julian, was born in September of the following year.
 After seven months of winning the hearts of his parents, to their great sorrow, Julian died.